akenz1901/e-shop/README.md

 #Installation
 - STEP 1: Clone repository
-- STEP 2: Install dependencies: cd into root folder run the following command `mvn install`
+- STEP 2: Install dependencies: `cd` into the root folder and run the following command `mvn install`
-- STEP 3: Setup database: change directory into the db folder
+- STEP 3: Setup database: change the directory into the db folder
 - STEP 4: Run the project `mvn spring-boot-run`